defold/doc/docs/en/tutorials/war-battles.md

 ## The player animation

-1. Drag the folder *infantry* (it's in the folder *units*) from the asset package to the folder *main* in the *Assets* view.
+1. Drag the folder *units/infantry* from the asset package to the folder *main* in the *Assets* view.
 This copies a set of flip book animation frame images to your project.
-The images are divided into one folder for each movement direction: up, down, up-diagonally, down-diagonally and side.
+The images are divided into folders with one folder for each movement direction: up, down, up-diagonally, down-diagonally and side.

 2. <kbd>Right click</kbd> the folder *main* in the *Assets* view and select <kbd>New ▸ Atlas</kbd>.
 An atlas is a collection of images (PNG or JPEG) that are baked into a larger texture.
-Atlases are used instead of single image files for performance and memory reasons.
+Defold uses atlases instead of single image files for performance and memory reasons.
 The new atlas should open in the editor.

 3. <kbd>Right click</kbd> the root node of the atlas in the *Outline* and select <kbd>New ▸ Animation group</kbd>.

 4. Select the new animation group and change its *Id* property to "player-down".

-5. <kbd>Right click</kbd> the "player-down" animation group and select <kbd>Add images...</kbd>.
+5. <kbd>Right click</kbd> the "player-down" animation group and select <kbd>Add Images...</kbd>.
 In the resource selector, pick the images */main/infantry/down/1.png* to */main/infantry/down/4.png*.

     ![add images](images/war-battles/add_images.png)